DavidSheinkman/Personal-Projects/Protests (in process...)/p1.4/README.md

 # Protests (in process...)

 Website made in React for:

--Finding information about protests
+- Finding information about protests
--Creating new protests
+- Creating new protests
--Commenting on protests
+- Commenting on protests

 ## Features